cristian-ion/cristian-ion.github.io/README.md

 ## Professional Summary
 Hello, I'm Cristian.\
 I'm a software engineer with over 8 years of professional experience building innovative solutions using solid technical skills.
-My expertise lies in developing optimized backends with high throughput and low latency, machine learning research and implementing reliable models in production.
+My expertise lies in developing optimized backends with high throughput and low latency, data processing, machine learning research and implementing reliable models in production.
 I am passionate about my work and always put in my best effort in tackling problems, learning, and helping improve the products by having initiative.

 ## Employment History